 The EI is appropriate for, but not limited to, machine or software generated identifiers.
 The generated identifier goes in the first component.
 The remaining components, 2 through 4, are known as the assigning authority; they identify the machine/system responsible for generating the identifier in component 1.

 The specified series, the assigning authority, is defined by components 2 through 4.
 The assigning authority is of the hierarchic designator (HD) data type, but it is defined as three separate components in the EI data type, rather than as a single component as would normally be the case.
 This is in order to maintain backward compatibility with the EI’s use as a component in several existing data fields.
-Otherwise, the components 2 through 4 are as defined in Section 2A.2.33, "".
+Otherwise, the components 2 through 4 are as defined in Section 2A.2.33, "HD - hierarchic designator".
 Hierarchic designators (HD) are unique across a given HL7 implementation.

 Entity Identifier (ST)

 Definition: The first component, <entity identifier>, is usually defined to be unique within the series of identifiers created by the <assigning authority>, defined by a hierarchic designator, represented by components 2 through 4.
-See Section 2A.2.33, "".
+See Section 2A.2.33, "HD - hierarchic designator".

 Namespace ID (IS)

-Definition: See Section 2A.2.33.1, "" for definition.
+Definition: See Section 2A.2.33.1, "Namespace ID (IS)" for definition.
 The component intentionally remains associated with the IS data type in v 2.7.

 The assigning authority is a unique identifier of the system (or organization or agency or department) that creates the data.
 Refer to User-defined Table 0363 – Assigning Authority for suggested values.